aidenappl/Seesv/README.md

 ### Prerequisites

-You will need the following to run the TextScanner:
+You will need the following to run Seesv

 - A Mac running macOS
 - Xcode installed